 Your website is cutting edge today, but it’s outdated tomorrow.
 Web design can be as fickle as the fashion industry, with trends falling in and out of style before project managers have time to write the requirements to implement them.

 If you’re one of the lucky designers who can jump on a trend, or just want to create a cutting edge website this year, check out these nine eCommerce design trends.
 Some have staying power that will last a few years, while others might be outdated by 2019.

 1. Ecommerce Brands are Tracking Microinteractions

-One way web designers and marketers can track their success in 2018 is with micro-interactions.
+One way web designers and marketers can get coaching clients and track their success in 2018 is with micro-interactions.
 More brands are focused on improving the user experience by focusing on these small moments within the customer journey.

 A micro-interaction is a small action the customer takes when using your website.
 Common examples of microinteractions include a swipe on Tinder or a customized “like” on Facebook.